smdsbz/smdsbz.github.io/_posts/2020-1-28-ceph-crush-pipeline.md

     `src/osd/OSDMap.h/OSDMap::_get_temp_osds()`

-    > `temp` here means _under calculation_ or _to be used for calculation_,
+    > `temp` here means _ready to be used_, this function spits out intermediate
-    > this function spits out intermediate results for the calculated physical
+    > results for the calculated physical OSD placements.
-    > OSD placements.

     ```c++
       /**